yanray/leetcode/problems/1360Number_of_Days_Between_Two_Dates/1360Number_of_Days_Between_Two_Dates.md

 ### Problem Description

-Calculate the sum of two integers a and b, but you are not allowed to use the operator + and -.
+Write a program to count the number of days between two dates.

+The two dates are given as strings, their format is YYYY-MM-DD as shown in the examples.

 ```
 Example 1:

-Input: a = 1, b = 2
+Input: date1 = "2019-06-29", date2 = "2019-06-30"
-Output: 3
+Output: 1

 ```

 ```
 Example 2:

-Input: a = -2, b = 3
+Input: date1 = "2020-01-15", date2 = "2019-12-31"
-Output: 1
+Output: 15

 ```

+**Constraints:**

+The given dates are valid dates between the years 1971 and 2100.

 ### Code (python)